C-T2M: Controllable Autoregressive Text-to-Motion Generation

 3. Online adaptation

-Diagram of the cap-and-reinfer process: the sequence is cut at an arbitrary frame, the last tokens are kept as context, and a new condition (text or path) drives the remainder.
+Diagram of the interrupt-and-re-generate process: the sequence is cut at an arbitrary frame, the last tokens are kept as context, and a new condition (text or path) drives the remainder.

 Figure 8.
-Online adaptation via cap-and-reinfer — cut the sequence, keep recent tokens as context, and reinfer the rest under a new condition.
+Online adaptation via interrupt-and-re-generate: cut the sequence, keep recent tokens as context, and re-generate the rest under a new condition.

 At an arbitrary frame the sequence is cut and the last few generated tokens are kept as context.
-A new condition — a different text prompt, a new path constraint, or both — is then fed to the model, which reinfers the remainder of the sequence from that point.
-Because the warm-start context comes from the already-generated tokens, the transition is smooth rather than an abrupt reset.
+A new condition (a different text prompt, a new path constraint, or both) is then fed to the model, which re-generates the remainder of the sequence from that point.
+Because the context comes from the already-generated tokens, the transition is smooth rather than an abrupt reset.

 Qualitative results: Text prompt injection